Robert E. Lee: Resignation from United States Army

 Unlike many Southerners who expected a glorious war, Lee correctly predicted it as protracted and devastating.
 He privately opposed the new Confederate States of America in letters in early 1861, denouncing secession as "nothing but revolution" and an unconstitutional betrayal of the efforts of the Founding Fathers.
 Writing to George Washington Custis in January, Lee stated:

 Despite opposing secession, Lee said in January that "we can with a clear conscience separate" if all peaceful means failed.
 He agreed with secessionists in most areas, rejecting the Northern abolitionists' criticisms and their prevention of the expansion of slavery to the new western territories, and fear of the North's larger population.
 Lee supported the Crittenden Compromise, which would have constitutionally protected slavery.

 Lee's objection to secession was ultimately outweighed by a sense of personal honor, reservations about the legitimacy of a strife-ridden "Union that can only be maintained by swords and bayonets", and his duty to defend his native Virginia if attacked.
 He was asked while leaving Texas by a lieutenant if he intended to fight for the Confederacy or the Union, to which Lee replied, "I shall never bear arms against the Union, but it may be necessary for me to carry a musket in the defense of my native state, Virginia, in which case I shall not prove recreant to my duty".

-Although Virginia had the most slaves of any state, it was more similar to Maryland, which stayed in the Union, than to the Deep South; a convention voted against secession in early 1861.
-Scott, commanding general of the Union Army and Lee's mentor, told Lincoln he wanted him for a top command, telling Secretary of War Simon Cameron that he had "entire confidence" in Lee.
-Lee accepted a promotion to colonel of the 1st Cavalry Regiment on March 28, again swearing an oath to the United States.
+Although Virginia had the most slaves of any state, it was more similar to Maryland, which stayed in the Union, than to the Deep South; its convention initially voted against secession in early 1861.
+Lee's mentor, Winfield Scott, now commanding general of the Union Army, told Lincoln he wanted him for a top command, telling Secretary of War Simon Cameron that he had "entire confidence" in Lee.
+Lee accepted promotion to colonel and appointment to command of the 1st Cavalry Regiment on March 28, again swearing an oath to the United States.
 Meanwhile, Lee ignored an offer of command from the Confederacy.
-After Lincoln's call for troops to put down the rebellion, a second Virginia convention in Richmond voted to secede on April 17, and a May 23 referendum would likely ratify the decision.
-That night Lee dined with brother Smith and cousin Phillips, naval officers.
+After Lincoln's call for troops to put down the rebellion, the Virginia convention voted to declare secession on April 17 (ratified by a May 23 referendum).
+That night Lee dined with his brother Smith and cousin Phillips, naval officers.
 Because of Lee's indecision, Phillips went to the War Department the next morning to warn that the Union might lose his cousin if the government did not act quickly.

 In Washington that day, Lee was offered by presidential advisor Francis P. Blair a role as major general to command the defense of the national capital.
 He replied: